-- 1. Install the CETCIP Command Center on a wall or mounting board in a dry interior space where the ambient temperatures will be between 32° and 125° non-condensing. - When installing multiple Command Centers, mount all boards together on the same surface.
-NOTE: 120vac outlets are required for the TCIP iServer device power supplies. - 3.
+- Install the CETCIP Command Center on a wall or mounting board in a dry interior space where the ambient temperatures will be between 32° and 125° non-condensing. - 2.
+When installing multiple Command Centers, mount all boards together on the same surface. - NOTE: 120vac outlets are required for the TCIP iServer device power supplies. - 3.
 When the installation calls for an on-site, direct connected computer, the Command Center must be located within 10' of the computer if the USB cable is used.
-The computer must then be within 25' using the provided RJ11 cable, which is connected to the computer.
 The TCIP device requires an Ethernet cable, which is field provided. - 4.
 Install a 24vac 40va dedicated transformer for each individual Command Center, and wire to terminals "G" and "B." (See Fig. 1) NOTE: Power supply voltage on G and B should be 24 to 28vac. - 5.
 For system TCIP configuration, you must provide a 120vac outlet for the power supply.

 - 6. A single air sensor (OLAT) is supplied to display the Outside Air Temperature on the System screen of the Commander program.
 It should be installed where it will not be in direct sunlight.
-If the sensor leads must be extended, simply use standard 2-conductor thermostat cable, and connect to the S S terminals on the Command Center. - 7.
+If the sensor leads must be extended, simply use standard 18/2 thermostat wire, and connect to the S S terminals on the Command Center. - 7.
 The twisted pair communication wire (Belden 8740) is to be daisy chained to each communicating device, which is controlled by the specific Command Center.
 When multiple Command Centers are used, each Command Center is to have a dedicated communication loop.
 The communication loop is polarity sensitive on RX and TX.
 Wire nuts are never to be used on the communication wire.
 When splicing wire, use screw type terminal strips or solder.